Sulaiman-Gaskell/Picture-Viewer/README.md

    JPEG Files
    PNG Files
    BMP Files
- - Select a custom backgroud colour (hex colour picker included
+ - Select a custom background colour from select presets or create a preset to meet your needs
  - Force stretch selcected image to fit the window
  - Force shrink selcected image to show background (coming soon)